 Ysgol Maes Hyfryd is constantly focusing on developing new and creative ideas to develop and engage learners to access new skills.
 As part of this philosophy the school has created a forest school initiative.
-Forest school will take place mostly at the Eco centre where the pupils will encompass a range of outdoor activities from within the following categories:

 Field study activities

 Sensory games

 Bushcraft

 Woodland arts and crafts

 Team building

 Wildlife conservation

 Imaginative activities

 Physical play

 Construction

 Natural exploration